Retracing Century Old Footsteps in Oughterard

 When my grandmother, May, died, she left us a little green book.
 It was filled with romantic images of an elegant era, of long flowing dresses and mystical places.
 Gradually, as I read through her memoirs, the images began to fit together.
 What emerged was a fairytale land of clear summer skies filled with the blissful happiness of an age of innocence.

-Among the photographs was one that stuck in my mind – her family gathered in front of a beautiful house called Ardvana.
+Among the photographs was one that stuck in my mind – her family gathered in front of a beautiful house called Ardvarna.
 The memoirs told the rest.
 Whilst visiting Connemara in 1907 the family had fallen in love with Oughterard.
-The village suited May’s father, Major Laurence Brock-Hollinshead, perfectly and so they decided to settle here and bought Ardvana House.
+The village suited May’s father, Major Laurence Brock-Hollinshead, perfectly and so they decided to settle here and bought Ardvarna House.
 Having retired from the army Laurence became the local magistrate to keep himself occupied, whilst every spare moment was taken up with hunting and fishing, Laurence being an excellent shot and sportsman.
 The house was often filled with friends and picnics were the order of the day.

 The picnics must have had a lasting impression on granny, as she was famous for whisking her grandchildren off in her car, sandwiches and tartan rug in tow, at the faintest hint of any sun.
 I was a wide-eyed little African then and sitting, listening to granny’s stories left me spell bound.
 The stories that lived on in her memoirs and photographs, fuelled my obsession with our family history, which led my mother, Margaret and me to this beautiful part of Ireland.

 The first sign to Oughterard left me fluttering with excitement.
 I was concentrating on the road when suddenly mum let out “There it is!
 Ardvana House!”
 Hidden behind the trees, was an image as familiar to me as though it had been my own home.
 I wanted to drive in and say, “We’re back!” but of course we’d never set foot here before.